JeroenDeDauw/Replicator/README.md

 You can create a list of ids as follows:

     for i in `seq 1 100`; do echo -n "Q$i "; done

+#### Importing XML dumps

+Importing an XML dump:

+    php replicator import:xmldump tests/data/big/5341-revs-3-props.xml -v

+Import command help:

+    php replicator --help import:xmldump

+The command can be aborted with `ctrl+c`.
+It will exit gracefully and provide you with the page title needed to resume the import.

+    php replicator import:xmldump tests/data/big/5341-revs-3-props.xml --continue Q15826105 -v

 ## Running the tests